michael-andreuzza/kromatika/README.md

 ### Importing Colors

-You can import the colors into your JavaScript or SCSS files as needed.
+You can import the colors into your JavaScript, JSON, SCSS and CSS files as needed.

 #### JavaScript